botlate/text_extraction-legaldocs_w_vision/README.md

 ## Samples

-Sample images and their extracted outputs are provided:
+Sample images and outputs:

 - **pleading_cover.jpg**
 - **pleading_cover.txt**
 - **Table_of_Authorities.jpg**
 - **Table_of_Authorities.txt**
 - **pleading_content.jpg**
-- **form.jpg** — an official court or agency form
+- **form.jpg**
-- **classification error** - exhibit mistaken for a pleading cover
+- **classification error**

 ## Quick Start

 1. Place page images in `C:/vision_prechunking/images/`
-2. Run the script (`python vision_prechunking.py`)
+2. Modify the the script for directory, API, and vision model.
 3. Extracted metadata and TOC outputs will appear in `captions/` and `toc/` subfolders.
+4. Improve process and share!